 Why the disconnect?
 Because today’s customers are multi-channel.
 In fact, 74% of consumers use at least three channels to interact with companies around customer service issues.
 Omni-channel customer interaction data is critical to building a 360-degree view of your customers to enable a deeper understanding and streamlined response to their needs.

-Our Customer 360 Kickstart takes a deep dive into your organization’s analytics landscape to empower you to develop omni-channel analytics that integrate social media with contact center voice calls, chat, text and email to gain a 360-degree view of the customer.
+Our Customer 360 Kickstart takes a deep dive into your organization’s analytics landscape to empower you to develop omni-channel analytics that integrate social media with contact center voice calls, chat, text and email to build a 360 degree view of the customer.
 Learn how consumers really feel about your brand, products, services, and competitors by tracking the nuances of emotion and sentiment.
 We help you leverage that data to generate predictive models that provide insight into the future to stay ahead of the competition.

 Our Customer 360 Kickstart follows four key steps: